 In this example, there’s been no markup applied to the transaction.
 If you want to add markup costs to all billable expenses, click the gear icon in the upper right and go to Account and settings | Expenses.
 Click the pencil icon to the far right of the Bills and expenses block of options.
 Click the box in front of Markup with a default rate of to create a checkmark and enter a percentage.
 All of your billable expenses will now include a markup of that percentage.

-Invoicing Time and Expenses
+Invoicing Time and Expenses in QuickBooks Online

 The next time you invoice a customer who has outstanding time and expenses, QuickBooks Online will remind you that they’re pending.
 Open an invoice form and select a customer who you know has billables.
 The right vertical pane will contain a box containing information like this: